nanoc/nanoc.app/content/docs/reference/rules.md

       filter   :add_toc
     end

+Just like with routing rules, a `:rep` argument can be passed to the `#compile` call.
+This indicates the name of the representation this rule should apply to.
+This is `:default` by default, which means compilation rules apply to the default representation unless specified otherwise.

+**Example #7**: The following rule will apply to all items below `/people/`, and only to textual representations (with name equal to `text`):

+    #!ruby
+    compile '/people/*', :rep => :text do
+      # don't filter or layout
+    end

+When using a regular expression to match items, the block arguments will contain all matched groups.
+This is more useful for routing rules than it is for compilation rules.

-**Example #8**: The following rule will be matched using a regular expression instead of with a string.
-It uses the `%r<>` syntax to define a regular expression, which avoids escaping slashes, but you could use `//` as well (with escaping):
+**Example #8**: The following rule will be matched using a regular expression instead of with a wildcard string:

     #!ruby
     compile %r</blog/\d{4}/.*/> do